 Below is a list of market days and flea market days close to Villa Guadalain.
 And if you want to travel further, check out this extensive list of market days on the Costa del Sol.

 |Marbella||Fuengirola||Estepona||San Pedro||Casares||Puerto Banus||Fuengirola|

 |La Cala de Mijas||La Cala de Mijas||Estepona|

 10. Explore San Pedro, Malaga, Seville, Granada, Jerez, Cadiz

 Number ten on our Top 10 List: These enchanting Spanish towns all have their own special characteristics and culture.
 Each one has amazing architecture and with so much to offer, it is impossible to condense all the information here.
 They are all definitely worth a day trip or a stay overnight.

 Granada has the Alhambra Palace and is the entrance to the Sierra Nevada mountain range.

 Málaga has been described as the new Barcelona, with its many museums, Michelin starred restaurants and fantastic beaches.

 Seville has its beautiful Cathedral and the Palace of Alcázar.

 Closer to home our own San Pedro has the charming Plaza de Iglesia, a Roman ruin and many local restaurants and tapas bars to visit.
-Fantasic helado (ice cream) shops offer a lovely dessert option on the walk back home.
+Fantastic helado (ice cream) shops offer a lovely sweet option on the walk back home.